enovella/enovella.github.io/_posts/2017-04-30-android-owasp-crackmes-level-3.md

 ## 3. Instrumenting Dalvik bytecode with `Frida`

 At this moment, we need to hide that our phone is rooted.
-The normal way of bypassing these checks with `Frida` would be writing hooks for those functions.
-An issue came up when placing my hooks on the method `onCreate()` of the MainActivity, this was that `Frida` was not intercepting at the right moment.
+The normal way of bypassing these checks with `Frida` would have been writing hooks for such functions.
+Though, an issue came up when placing my hooks on the method `onCreate()` of the MainActivity.
+Basically, `Frida` was not capable of intercepting the method `onCreate()` at the right moment.
 Further info can be found at [frida-Java issue #29](https://github.com/frida/frida-java/issues/29).

-However, we can think of different manner to bypass these checks.
+However, we can think of different manners to bypass these checks.
 What about if we take over the control of the system call `exit()`?
-This way allows us to forget all the Java security mechanisms and continue interacting with the application.
+Doing so, it would allow us to do not spend time bypassing the Java security mechanisms and after hooking the method `exit`, we could continue interacting with the application as if no checks had been.
 For that purpose, the following hook can work:

 ```java
 Java.perform(function () {